sematext/logagent-js/docs/index.md

 # Features

-This project contains a liraray and patterns for log parsing and cli tools and installers to use logagent-js as log shipper having following features:
+This project contains a library and patterns for log parsing and cli tools and installers to use logagent-js as log shipper with following features:

 ## Parser
 - log format detection and intelligent pattern matching